 Softpedia – (International) Persistent flaws in PayPal allow cybercriminals to hijack user sessions and more.
-Multiple web vulnerabilities have been identified by vulnerability lab researchers on the official PayPal website, Softpedia reported October 2.
-The high-severity security holes could have been exploited by a remote attacker against Pro, seller, or regular customer accounts.
+Vulnerability lab researchers have identified multiple web vulnerabilities on the official PayPal website, Softpedia reported October 2.
+A remote attacker could have exploited the high-severity security holes against Pro, seller, or regular customer accounts.
 A persistent input validation vulnerability is detected in the official PayPal e-commerce website content management system (Customer/Pro/Seller).
 The bugs allow remote attackers to implement/inject malicious script code on the application side (persistent) of the PayPal web service.

 Ali Loney is a Senior UX Designer at Walmart Labs.
 She is based in Canada and was the former Graphic Designer at Sonatype.